 All medications must be turned in to the camp Health Officer during check-in.
 The Health Officer will keep your caper's medications secure and ensure they are administered properly.
 Any emergency medication such as epi-pens and inhalers will be kept by your camper's counselor in a locked bag.
-Medications must come in their origional container with the name of the medication and the dosage clearly marked.
+Medications must come in their original container with the name of the medication and the dosage clearly marked.

 Can you accomodate campers with special medical needs?